xoofx/xoofx.github.io/_posts/2017-11-13-implementing-a-text-templating-language-and-engine-for-dotnet.md

 - [Hugo with Go's `html/template`](https://gohugo.io/templates/introduction/) has some interesting approaches, the language being quite simple and enough versatile (though no function declaration for example), but among a few things, I was quite disturbed by the implicit target of properties (`.MyTitle`)

-- [Jina in Python](http://jinja.pocoo.org/) this one was probably the one I liked the most, and by looking at it again while writing this blog post, I have likely been influenced by it too when choosing the syntax for `scriban`.
+- [Jinja in Python](http://jinja.pocoo.org/) this one was probably the one I liked the most, and by looking at it again while writing this blog post, I have likely been influenced by it too when choosing the syntax for `scriban`.
 It has even quite a few features that I haven't put in `scriban` - thought some of them are a bit too much in my opinion (and it starts to make the language a big patchwork machinery language that could be too scary to consider...), so I might have some other opportunities in the future to improve `scriban`!

 I got a even bit influenced also by Javascript... (nooooo!!!)... okay, only for the ability to create objects and functions directly into the language...